microsoft/vscode-docs/docs/getstarted/userinterface.md

 ## Secondary Side Bar

-A Secondary Side Bar is also available to display views opposite the Primary Side Bar.
-You can open it by using one of the following ways:
+The Secondary Side Bar can display views opposite the Primary Side Bar.
+You can open it as follows:

 - Use the keyboard shortcut `kb(workbench.action.toggleAuxiliaryBar)`.
 - Open the [Command Palette](/docs/getstarted/userinterface.md#command-palette) with the keyboard shortcut `kb(workbench.action.showCommands)` and run the `View: Toggle Secondary Side Bar Visibility` command.